Introduction to Database Replication (Types and Advantages)

 Asynchronous replication

-However, there is a risk of data loss without the client’s knowledge since the confirmation comes before the main replication process.
-This is because replication happens in the background and the leader asynchronously propagates the changes to the followers.
-If the leader node crashes before the changes can propagate to any of the followers, the changes in data that are not propagated are lost permanently.
+In this strategy, the leader node responds immediately to the client after updating its own copy of the data, without waiting for the changes to be propagated to the followers.
+But there is a risk of data loss without the client’s knowledge because the confirmation comes before the main replication process.
+The idea is: replication happens in the background and the leader asynchronously propagates the changes to the followers.
+If the leader node crashes, changes in data that are not propagated are lost permanently.

-Despite this disadvantage, Asynchronous Replication is the default strategy for most data stores since it offers flexibility and ease of use.
-The idea is simple: the client is blocked only for the duration that the write happens on the master, after which the client can continue to function as before.
+Despite this disadvantage, asynchronous replication is the default strategy for most data stores because it offers flexibility.
+The idea is: Client is blocked only for the duration that the write happens on the leader!

 Synchronous replication

-In Synchronous Replication, once the Master node updates its own copy of the data, it initiates the write operation on its replicas.
-The replicas receive the update, apply the change to their copy of the data, and then send confirmation to the Master.
-Once the Master receives confirmation from all replicas, it responds to the client and completes the operation.
+In synchronous replication, once the leader node updates its own copy of the data, it initiates the write operation on its followers: Followers receive the update, apply changes to their copy of data, and then send confirmation to the leader.
+Once the leader receives confirmation from all followers, it responds to the client and completes the operation.

-Synchronous Replication ensures that the replicas are always in sync and consistent with the Master, making this setup fault-tolerant by default.
-Even if the Master crashes, the entire data is still available on the replicas, so the system can easily promote any one of the replicas as the new Master and continue to function as usual.
+Synchronous replication ensures that followers are always in sync and consistent with the leader, making this setup fault-tolerant by default.
+Even if the leader crashes, the entire data is still available to the followers.
+So the system can easily promote any one of the followers as the new leader and continue to function as usual.

-One major disadvantage of Synchronous Replication is that the Client and the Master can remain blocked if a replica becomes non-responsive due to a crash or network partition.
-In other words, the Master will continue to block all writes until the affected replica becomes available again, bringing the entire system to a halt.
-So having a large number of replicas in the setup can result in longer block times for the client.
+One major disadvantage of synchronous replication is that the client and the leader can remain blocked if a follower becomes non-responsive due to a crash or network partition.
+In other words, the leader will continue to block all writes until the affected followers become available again.
+So having a large number of followers in this setup can result in longer block times for the client.

-There are many trade-offs to consider with replication: for example, whether to use synchronous or asynchronous replication and how to handle failed replicas.
-Explore and think!
+There are many trade-offs to consider with replication.
+For example, when to use synchronous or asynchronous replication and how to handle failed followers.
+Explore the master-slave replication blog.

 Full replication

-In full replication method, we copy the entire original database at every replica.
-This makes data highly available (all replicas are constantly updated) and decreases query execution time (data can be fetched from any closest replica).
+In this method, we copy the entire original database at every replica.
+This makes data highly available and decreases query execution time (data can be fetched from any closest replica).
 But it can be slow to update the replicas because the entire database needs to be copied at every replica’s location.

 Partial replication

 In partial replication, we store a copy of only a selected part of data from the original database at each replica.
 So the type and importance of the data determine the number of replicas required.
-The best thing is: Update process of each replica is fast because each replica only receives a portion of the entire database.
+Here update process of each replica is fast because each replica only receives a portion of the entire database.

-For example, Suppose an online fashion retailer sells clothing items in different regions of the world.
-The retailer may have different inventories in different regions depending on local demand, weather, and cultural preferences.
+For example, suppose an online fashion retailer sells clothing items in different regions of the world.
+The retailer may have different inventories in different regions depending on local demand.
 By replicating only the relevant data to each location, the retailer can ensure that customers in each region see only the relevant products that are available.
-This reduces the load on the system by handling only the necessary data.

 Advantages of database replication

-• Every user wants to access data from a nearby source because communication speeds are higher compared to sources that are geographically distant from the user.
-So replication helps us keep data geographically close to users, which reduces latency.
+• It helps us keep data geographically close to users, which reduces latency.
 The best example is CDN.

-• If one of your database servers is destroyed by a natural disaster, data is still preserved.
+• If one of the database servers is destroyed by a natural disaster, data is still preserved.
 We do not need to worry about data loss because data is replicated across multiple locations.

-• By replicating data across different database servers, our website remains in operation even if a database server is down (or offline) due to maintenance or some other reasons.
+• By replicating data across different database servers, website remains in operation even if a database server is down due to maintenance or some other reasons.

 Disadvantages of database replication

-• Replicating data across multiple servers can increase the complexity of the database system, which can make it more difficult to manage.
+• Replicating data across multiple servers can increase the complexity of the database system.

 • Implementing and maintaining a replication system can be expensive, as it requires additional hardware, software, and IT resources.